Current Conditions - Eastern Sierra area

 Xanterra also runs a small RV park just south of the Gas Station.
 Fiddler’s CG - $18/night, gives access to the Ranch pool and grounds.
 Next to golf course.
 No tables or grills, no pull-through, kinda “open”, as in no assigned spaces like the other RV parks.

-And http://www.oasisatdeathvalley.com/renovation/food-service-and-menus/ for the Ranch - looks like they have temporary dining in the Date Grove??
-No hamburgers…
+And http://www.oasisatdeathvalley.com/renovation/food-service-and-menus/ for the Ranch - looks like they have temporary dining in the Date Grove.
+No hamburgers…but the 19th hole does.

 Campgrounds – mostly open!
 Furnace Creek open and requires reservations, Stovepipe open.
-Sunset will remain open Mesquite CG is still closed due to flooded issues with roads, et al. No ETA on that one.
+Sunset and Texas Springs open Mesquite CG is still closed due to flooded issues with roads, et al. No ETA on that one.
 Emigrant open, Wildrose open.
 Panamint Springs open.
 RV sites at FC and Stovepipe open - call the motels.

 Wildrose-Emigrant Road is open, BUT - not repaired beyond making it mostly 2 lane.
 The unpaved spots are still unpaved.
 The potholes are still there, especially near Wildrose Station area, both above and below.
 The springs are still across the road, with deep holes.
 They’ll be making ice at night now.
 Near the Panamint Daisy area the road is one-lane with rough 2nd lane.
 Fortunately there’s still not much traffic on the road.
 DO NOT DO THIS ROAD AT NIGHT!!
 Your headlights won’t catch the potholes and rough spots and ice.